 Like the Chase Sapphire Preferred® Card, this card gives you the opportunity to really get more value from your points by transferring your Chase Ultimate Rewards® points to airline and hotel partners.
 You can also combine points from a card like a Chase Ink Business Cash® Credit Card or Chase Ink Business Unlimited® Credit Card with this card — and be able to transfer those points to partners, too!

-The Chase Ink Business Preferred® Card can redeem points through the Chase travel portal at 1.25 cents per point.
+The Chase Ink Business Preferred® Credit Card can redeem points through Chase Travel℠ at 1.25 cents per point.
 This is 25% more value than straight cash back and matches the Chase Sapphire Preferred® Card.

 Application Tips